CloudTestDrive/autonomous-transaction-processing/workshops/autonomous-transaction-processing/LabGuide250Devcs-proj.md

 ## Steps

-### Milestone 1: Create a project environment for your team
+### Step 1: Create a project environment for your team

 In this section, you’ll provision a complete development platform for your team by leveraging DevCS’s web interface.